Karachi Port Trust (KPT) Shipping Movements Report - UrduPoint

 Karachi Port Trust (KPT) Shipping Movements Report

-Following were the Movements of Ships at Karachi Port Trust (KPT) during last 24 hours, ending at 0700 hours on Wednesday
+Following were the movements of ships at Karachi Port Trust (KPT) during last 24 hours, ending at 0700 hours on Thursday

 SHIPS BERTHED: